-I had got married and had kids right out of high school.
+I married and had kids right out of high school.
 I thought I would be a stay at home mom and wife forever.
 Well that changed and I moved out with my two little girls and started working at low paying jobs.
 I realized I wouldn't be able to give them a stable life this way.
 I had been married to a plumber and had helped him at times.
 So, I thought why couldn't I do that.

 I went to a trades sampling program and choose heavy fab (which is building metal items by cutting, bending and joining part together).
 After I finished my classes, I could not find work in this area.
 So I went back to being a waitress.
 One day, while I was at work, a guy came in and I had a few minutes to chat so I asked what he did.
 We started taking about metal and he asked why I knew so much.
 I explained what happened and he smiled collected his lunch and went on with his day.
 About an hour later he came back and gave me information about a job opening.
 He had also made an appointment with the apprentice coordinator for me.
 I saw her the next day and I went to my first sheet metal job.
 I worked there for a while before joining the company I work with now.
 I’ve worked here for 17 years now.
 That stranger gave me the gift of an opportunity to prove myself.
 I am thankful everyday.

 This is a good solid job.
 You will make good money and you can accomplish a lot with this trade.

 I like to be outside in nature and like fishing and camping (tent camping lol).
 I also enjoy crochet and cooking.
 I also enjoy talking to people about the job I do.